On the third day of this trip, I went to Malaysia.

 The bus came first was Singapore-Johor Express from Bugis and was air-conditioned and enough vacant seats.
-However, EZ-Link card was no longer available, and I paid one Ringgit cash instead.
+However, the EZ-Link card was no longer available, and I paid one Ringgit cash instead.

 The bus ran on a wide road like an expressway for a while and arrived at Larkin bus terminus.

 When the bus arrived, dirty-looking pimps-like people came around the bus and they started asking us to take their taxis.
 I was frightened from the very beginning of the travel to Johor Bahru.
 Although they did nothing as long as I ignored, I felt I’ve come to the very place I least wanted to come, seeing many pimps around the bus stop and fierce-looking men walking boringly around there.
 Nevertheless, I got used to that mysterious situation after being there for an hour.
 The pimps didn’t follow me any longer once I said no to them.
 There was a police station in the terminus so I could rush into it if I was attacked by them.

 Once I got used to it, I walked in the terminal building.
 Dirty-looking newsstands, markets, and mobile phone shops were crammed into the building with a stinky smell.
 I wanted to buy some pictured postcards if there was a souvenir shop, but no such shop was in that building.